 Tracking Golden Eagles and Peregrine Falcons at Cape May!

-Cape May Raptor Banding Project banders provided one Golden Eagle and eight Peregrine Falcons to researchers this fall so that they could be fitted with cellular transmitters.
+Cape May Raptor Banding Project banders provided one Golden Eagle and eight Peregrine Falcons to researchers during the 2016 banding season so that they could be fitted with cellular transmitters.

 Dr. Trish Miller, West Virginia University, assisted by Mike Lanzone of Cellular Tracking Technologies, banded and attached a GPS telemetry unit to a hatching year male Golden Eagle on October 14, 2016.
 Dr. Miller and Mr. Lanzone hope to attach additional transmitters to Golden Eagles in the future to learn more about movement ecology of coastal Golden Eagles and how they may differ from the Appalachian Plateau wintering population.
 The project is a collaboration between Dr. Miller, Cellular Tracking Technologies, the USGS, New Jersey Audubon’s Cape May Bird Observatory and the Cape May Raptor Banding Project Inc.